-If your concrete has small pits that collect puddles and if it seems to be crumbling, then the mixture used to create the concrete mix contained too much water.
-“Spalling” is the professional jargon used to describe this event.
+If your concrete has small pits that collect puddles and seems to be cracking and crumbling, then the mixture used to create the concrete mix contained too much water.
+“Spalling” is the professional term used to describe this event.

 How do You Fix Spalling Concrete?

 Concrete spalling is not the easiest do-it-yourself fix.
-If spalling is affecting your driveway, causing it to crack all the way through, then only a professional will be able to perform the repair.
+If the spalling is affecting your driveway or parking lot surfaces, causing it to crack all the way through, then only a professional will be able to perform the repair.

 However, if the damage is not that far along yet, the repair may be something you can do yourself.
 You may end up with a “good enough” level of quality doing it on your own, when a professional contractor could make the job look great.
 Ultimately, the choice is up to you, and if you decide to take on the job yourself, this is what you’ll need to do: